Jump back to chapter selection.

 |ϕ=12πN=0eiNϕ|N with Nϕ=eiNϕ2π

-analogous to the relation between real and momentum space states.
-In this context care has to be taken to ensure that the states |ϕ form an orthogonal complete set of the Hilbert space.
-A way to construct this is to start with an finite Hilbert space {|N} assuming that 0NL11.
-Then we can restrict ourselves to a discrete set of phases ϕ=ϕk=2πk/L with k=0,,L1 (analog to wave vectors in a finite system with periodic boundary conditions).
+analogous to the relation between position and momentum eigenstates.
+In this context care has to be taken to ensure that the states |ϕ form an orthonormal complete set of the Hilbert space.
+A way to construct this is to start with a finite-dimensional Hilbert space {|N} assuming that 0NL11.
+Then we can restrict ourselves to a discrete set of phases ϕ=ϕk=2πk/L with k=0,,L1 (analogous to wave vectors in a finite system with periodic boundary conditions).
 Now it is easy to see that

 ϕkϕk=δk,k.